vuejs/vue-cli/docs/core-plugins/pwa.md

 # @vue/cli-plugin-pwa

-> Progressive Web Application plugin for Vue CLI
+> pwa plugin for vue-cli

 The service worker added with this plugin is only enabled in the production environment (e.g. only if you run `npm run build` or `yarn build`).
 Enabling service worker in a development mode is not a recommended practice, because it can lead to the situation when previously cached assets are used and the latest local changes are not included.